Revenue Optimization

 Cost Savings

-Visa has announced that it plans to charge non-token transactions at a higher rate starting this year.
-Merchants can help mitigate those rate increases by adopting network tokens.
+In 2022 Visa started charging non-token transactions at a higher rate.
+Merchants can help mitigate these rate increases by adopting network tokens.

 Wrapping Up

 Network tokenization is the latest evolution of card tokenization.
-With the digital e-commerce boom, consumers now expect faster and seamless transactions, failure to which a company's reputation suffers.
+With digital e-commerce booming, consumers now expect faster and seamless transactions.
+Without seamless transactions companies can not capitalize on the continuing increase in online transaction volume.